MicrosoftDocs/sql-docs/docs/relational-databases/partitions/create-partitioned-tables-and-indexes.md

     ```

-#### To create a partitioned table in Azure SQL Database
+#### To create a partitioned table in Azure [!INCLUDE[sqldbesa](../../includes/sqldbesa-md.md)]

-In Azure SQL Database, adding files and file groups is not supported, but table partitioning is supported by partitioning across only the PRIMARY filegroup.
+In Azure [!INCLUDE[sqldbesa](../../includes/sqldbesa-md.md)], adding files and file groups is not supported, but table partitioning is supported by partitioning across only the PRIMARY filegroup.

 1. In **Object Explorer**, connect to an instance of [!INCLUDE[ssDE](../../includes/ssde-md.md)].